DLiNa/dlina.github.io/_posts/2016-09-18-Mayakovsky-Klop.md

 The network graph does well in demonstrating the structural uniqueness of Mayakovsky's play.
 It is very unusual that almost every scene has its own cluster in the graph.
 The number of characters (= network size) is 94, the network density is fairly low, 0.17 (i.e., 17% of all possible connections between nodes are actually happening).
 The node-degree distribution shows traits of a power law, but it's hard to draw any conclusions from that, since the play is so short and the interactional mode of the play so unique.

-If you have a look at the CSV file, almost all of the weights are "1", meaning that characters share exactly one scene.
+If you have a look at the CSV file, almost all weights are "1", meaning that characters share exactly one scene.
 The play is really about showing Pierre Skripkin in different contexts, in the present and the future.
 His closest contacts are his former lover Zoya Beryozkina and Oleg Bayan (3 shared scenes each), Rozaliya Pavlovna (bride's mother) and the professor in the future (2 shared scenes each).

 ## Conclusion